aishsap18/viscomp-vqa/summary_generation/README.md

 ### Installation

-1. Clone the repository and navigate to "viscomp_vqa_generation"
+1. Clone the repository and navigate to "summary_generation"
 ```
 git clone https://github.com/aishsap18/viscomp-vqa
-cd viscomp_vqa_generation
+cd summary_generation
 ```

 2. Create the conda environment using the provided `.yml` file